+Yum cake!
+Stop counting every calorie or feeling down because you’re comparing yourself to a different version of you.
+Every person you see is fighting their own battle you can’t see.
 And just like a tub of ice cream won’t make you gain weight, one pack of carrots won’t give you 6-pack abs.
 It’s about eating with a holistic approach.
-So, write down your favourite foods and drinks in the world.
-Whether it’s ice cream, champagne, berries, burgers, milkshakes, fries, vegetables (OK, weird but potentially true), butter, write it all down.
+So, write down your favourite foods and drinks.
+Whether it’s ice cream, champagne, berries, burgers, milkshakes, fries, vegetables (OK, weird but potentially true) write it all down.

 Enjoy champagne?
 Share a bottle with your best mates on Fridays and, don’t forget about that Reformer Pilates class you love to take on Saturday’s.